-- 3.1 Upon the execution of this Amendment, the Borrower shall deliver to the Lenders (via the Manager) a detailed report with respect to all of the Permitted Factoring Transactions that were made thereby until the execution of this Amendment, at such detail that is to the Lenders' satisfaction. - 3.2 Unless otherwise expressly set forth in this Amendment, the terms and conditions and the obligations specified in this Amendment do not derogate from or prejudice or modify any other undertaking of the Borrower towards the Lenders or the validity of any security whatsoever that was made available to the benefit of the Securities' Trustee for the Lenders, under and by virtue of the Credit Agreement or the other Credit Documents or any other agreement or document that was or shall be delivered to the Lenders or to a position holder with respect to the Credit, and these shall continue to have full and binding force, including all of the provisions relating to the Lenders' rights to make the Credit immediately payable, all in accordance with and subject to the provisions and the terms and conditions of the Credit Documents. - 3.3 This Amendment, unless explicitly stated otherwise herein, is meant to be in addition to all that is stated in the Credit Agreement and in the Amendments, and shall not derogate from or modify or prejudice them, and other than as explicitly specified in this Amendment, all of the rights of the Lenders and of the Borrower under the Credit Agreement, the Amendments and applicable law, are fully reserved. - 3.4 This Amendment may be signed by its Parties in one copy or in several separate copies by any of the Parties, which shall all constitute one document. - 3.5 This Amendment shall be signed on behalf of the Lenders by Bank Hapoalim in its capacity as the Credit Manager and in its capacity as the Securities' Trustee.
+- 3.1 Unless explicitly determined otherwise in this Amendment Document, the conditions and undertakings set forth in this Amendment Document do not derogate or prejudice or alter any other undertaking of the Borrower to the Financiers or the validity of any security whatsoever provided in favor of the Security Trustee for the Financiers according to and under the Financing Agreement or the other Credit Documents or any other document or agreement delivered or to be delivered to the Financiers or any office holder in connection with the credit, and they shall continue to remain in full and binding effect, including any provisions relating to the rights of the Financiers to make the credit immediately payable, all pursuant and subject to the terms and conditions of the Credit Documents. - 3.2 This Amendment Document, unless explicitly stated herein otherwise, is in addition to and shall not derogate from, alter or prejudice the provisions of the Financing Agreement and the Amendment Documents, and except as explicitly stated in this Amendment Document, all rights of the Financiers and the Borrower under the Financing Agreement, the Amendment Documents and under the provisions of any law, are saved absolutely. - 3.3 This Amendment Document may be signed by the Parties to it in one copy or several separate copies by any of the Parties, which shall jointly constitute one document.